-The family is splitted up between Roman-Catholic and Lutheran/Protestant Religion, whereas the Catholics are mainly located around Bad Schwalbach and the Lutherans around the city of Dillenburg.
+The family has two different branches with one Roman-Catholic and the other Lutheran/Protestant Religion, whereas the Catholics are originally mainly located around Bad Schwalbach and the Lutherans around the city of Dillenburg.

-Members of the protestantic family Huthstein(er) in Westphalia and Hesse originated around Dillenburg.
-According latest research all known family members are descendants of Michael Hutsteiner who likely immigrated from Saxony along with his uncle Georg Hutsteiner.
+Members of the protestant family Huthstein(er) in Westphalia and Hesse originated around Dillenburg.
+According latest research all their known family members are descendants of Michael Hutsteiner who immigrated from Saxony along with his uncle Georg Hutsteiner.

-Obviously there has been a place called ‚Hutstein‘ in the vicinity of the city of Limburg/Lahn, a location named like the one in Upper Austria, too, but there is no evidence that any Hutsteiner family was founded at this place as it has been the case in Austria.
+There has been a place called ‚Hutstein‘ in the vicinity of the city of Limburg/Lahn, a location named like the one in Upper Austria, too, but there is no evidence that any Hutsteiner family was founded at this place as it has been the case in Austria.

-In the whole area it was common to use ‚th‘ in the german word ‚Huth‘, thus most of the familiy members name is spelled as ‚Huthstein(er)‘.
+In the whole area it was common to use ‚th‘ in the german word ‚Huth‘, thus most of the family members name is spelled as ‚Huthstein(er)‘.

-Out of these families several members emigrated to the US with their decendants living there to present days.
+Out of these families several members emigrated to the US with their descendants living there to present days.

 Some of them could be found in the Netherlands, one in Australia and one emigrated ca. 1830 to Bristol/UK.
-Another one of them emigrated to Paris around 1820 and became member of the League of Honor of the Republic France.
-It seems all this happened due to the Napoleonic wars in Germany.
+Another one of them emigrated to Paris around 1820.
+It seems some of these emigrations happened due to the Napoleonic wars in Germany.

-An existing legend about fled huguenots from France could still not be verified.
+An existing legend about fled Huguenots from France could not be verified.

 Two interesting findings about these families:

-- while for the catholic ones mainly the family name ‘Huthstein’ was recorded, the lutheran most of the time were known as ‘Huthsteiner’.
+- while for the catholic ones mainly the family name ‘Hutstein’ was recorded, the Lutheran most of the time were known as ‘Huthsteiner’.